Annapurna Circuit Trek with Snow Leopard Sightings- A Guide

 Pro Tip for Your Total Trek Budget:

 To ensure a stress-free Annapurna Circuit Trek, add an extra 20-25% to your base trekking package cost.
 This buffer will help cover any unexpected expenses, allow for some spontaneity, and ensure you can fully immerse yourself in the breathtaking landscapes and unique culture of Nepal.
+Book Annapurna Circuit Trek with us for safety and enjoyable trip.
 Happy Trekking!

 1. How much does the Annapurna Circuit Trek cost in 2026?